aurakle/aurakle.github.io/about.md

 ### English

-This Starwatch is my thoughts' face.
+This <span class="wobbly">Starwatch</span> is my thoughts' face.
 But perhaps you wish to know who *I* am.
 The answer to that question is complex, but I shall do my best to explain.

 I am often referred to by the following common identifiers: Aurora, Aura, and Auri.
 I may at times be jokingly referred to as Aur by some folks.
 I am a Canadian transgender student with a particular love for writing, programming, and reading.